donok1/covid-19/pics/PICS_TRANSLATION.md

 (0%, ..., 75%)

-of transmission to get R<1, and stop the spread!
+of transmissions to get R<1, and stop the spread!

 #### Traduction (français)

-si R_0 est
+si R_0 =

 (1,0 ...
 4,0)